Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 The grill shape on the K240 is also a bit different: there are 8 small round holes and under those holes are 3 rings that reveal a semi-open design.

-On the 850, instead of larger holes, there are countless amounts of tiny holes indicating a semi-open design, surrounded by 4 odd-looking shapes.
-What this really amounts to is simply an aesthetic variation.
+What this amounts to is a simple aesthetic variation.
 To me, the K240’s design is more attractive.
-There are some gold accents on the outside of the cups that compliment the overall look of the unit quite nicely.
+There are some gold accents on the outside of the cups that compliment the overall look of the unit quite nicely, and overall, it’s a much more attractive headphone in my opinion.

-Neither cable is detachable, and both are very long.
-The SR850’s is 8.3 ft. compared to 9.8 for the K240.
 I find the 240’s just a tad too long for music listening, but for Gaming, it’s ideal if you’re using an amp and sit far away from your PS4 as I do.

 Lastly, you’ll find “AKG” stamped on top of the headband for the K240.
 There are no such indicators on the 850.